castagnoemanuele/STM32-smart-alarm/README.md

    ```

 2. **Hardware Setup**:
-   - Connect all components as per the provided schematic (to be added).
+   - Connect all components as per the provided schematic.
    - Ensure proper power supply and secure connections.

 3. **Flashing the STM32**: